wagtail/wagtail-live/docs/getting_started/tutorial.md

 ### Add tokens to `settings`

-Add the following in your `settings.base` file:
+Add the following in your `settings/base.py` file:
 ```python
     # Wagtail Live settings